MicrosoftDocs/win32/desktop-src/imapi/msftstreamzero.md

 ---
 title: MsftStreamZero object
 description: Use this object to create a read-only data stream whose data is initialized to zeros.
-You must call the SetSize method to set the requested size of the stream. ms.assetid: 'de0d93e7-d63a-43dc-942e-b913668b78ad'
+You must call the SetSize method to set the requested size of the stream. ms.assetid: de0d93e7-d63a-43dc-942e-b913668b78ad
+keywords:
+- MsftStreamZero object IMAPI
-keywords: ["MsftStreamZero object IMAPI", "MsftStreamZero object IMAPI , described"]
+- MsftStreamZero object IMAPI , described
 topic_type:
 - apiref
 api_name: